On image ideals of nice and quasi-nice derivations over a UFD: Introduction

 \section{Introduction}

 We will assume all rings to be commutative containing unity.
 By $k$, we will always denote a field of characteristic zero.
 The set of all non-negative integers will be denoted by $\bN$.
 The notation $R^{[n]}$ will be used to denote an $R$-algebra isomorphic to a polynomial algebra in $n$ variables over $R$.
 Unless otherwise stated, capital letters like $X_1,\dots,X_n,Z_1,\dots,Z_m,X,Y,Z,U,V,W$ will be used as variables in the polynomial ring.
+For a ring $R$, by an affine $R$-algebra $B$ we mean that $B$ is a finitely generated algebra over $R$.